 This site falls under the Humid Subtropical Climate Classification (Koppen System).
-The average annual precipitation for this site from 1980 through 2010 is 56 inches and ranges from 53 in the north to 58 inches in the south.
-Maximum precipitation occurs in winter and spring and precipitation decreases gradually throughout the summer, except for a moderate increase in midsummer.
-Rainfall often occurs as high-intensity, convective thunderstorms during warmer periods but moderate-intensity frontal systems can produce large amounts of rainfall during winter, especially in the southern part of the area.
-Snowfall generally occurs in the north during most years.
-However, accumulations are generally less than 12 inches and typically melt within 3 to 5 days.
-South of Memphis, winter precipitation sometimes occurs as freezing rain and sleet.
-The average annual temperature is 60 degrees F and ranges from 58 in the north to 252 days in the south.
-The freeze-free period averages 222 days and ranges from 206 days in the north to 252 days in the south.
-The frost free period averages 197 days and ranges from 191 in the north to 224 days in the south.
+The mean annual precipitation for this site from 1980 through 2010 was approximately 50 inches with a range from 37 to roughly 65 inches.
+Maximum precipitation occurs in spring (April and May) and late fall (November and December) and typically decreases throughout the summer.
+Rainfall often occurs as high-intensity, convective thunderstorms during warmer periods but moderate-intensity frontal systems can produce large amounts of rainfall during winter.
+Snowfall generally occurs in most years, and the average annual snowfall in the northern portions of this site in Stoddard County, Missouri is 11 inches (USDA-NRCS, 2006).
+The average annual maximum and minimum air temperature is 69 (range 45 to 90) and 49 (range 27 to 70) degrees F, respectively.
+The average frost free and freeze free periods are 197 and 224 days, respectively.